 For a touch of shopping and just an all around experience, visit the enormous Victoria Street Markets in downtown Durban.
 Two floors are occupied by beaded jewellery, wood animals, hats, dresses, Indian spices, home goods, artwork, and honestly more than I can even list.
 The prices are shockingly low, so expect to come home with a dozen pairs of earrings (no regrets) and quite a few stories.

 Although it may not be the big city you think of when someone mentions South Africa, Durban still has a vibrant (and sometimes even overwhelming) city centre filled with people, vehicular mayhem, and plenty of cheap shops selling everything from wigs to electronics.
-The experience is well worth the stress of driving in and parking, but perhaps the smartest option would be to just Uber in.
 If you’re extremely adventurous, hop in one of the city taxis: little minibuses that drive as if the rules of the road are a mere suggestion (our time in the taxi did not last long).
 Despite the chaos of actually getting into the city, it is an adventure beyond compare and an absolutely essential part of the Durban experience.

 Gorge yourself on curry and bunny chow

-The quintessential Durban experience, despite all of my other excited remarks, really is just eating— dig into the phenomenal and authentic Indian curries and indulge in the Durban-style curry in a bread bowl, bunny chow.
-This dish, often just referred to as “a bunny”, is the entire reason I wanted to visit in the first place and I am delighted to report not an ounce of disappointed.
-Read more about the best food in Durban in this post.
+The quintessential Durban experience, despite all of my other excited remarks, really is just eating— dig into the phenomenal and authentic Indian curries and indulge in the Durban-style curry in a bread bowl, “bunny chow”.
+This dish, often just referred to as “a bunny”, is the entire reason I wanted to visit in the first place and I am delighted to report not an ounce of disappointment.